fenglisa/JS-ToDo/README.md

 After checking out the repo, run `bundle install` to install dependencies.

-To run this app on your local machine, `cd backend` and run `rails s` in terminal and use the given port for your local host in your browser (most likely http://localhost:3000/).
+To run this app on your local machine, `cd backend` and run `rails s` in terminal.
 ```
 JS ToDo % cd backend
 backend % rails s
 => Booting Puma
-=> Rails 6.0.3.2 application starting in development
+=> Rails 6.0.3.3 application starting in development
 => Run `rails server --help` for more startup options
 Puma starting in single mode...
 * Version 4.3.6 (ruby 2.6.1-p33), codename: Mysterious Traveller